University of Missouri–Kansas City: Epperson House

 Epperson House is located south of 52nd St. between Oak and Cherry.
 The Tudor-Gothic structure was completed in 1923 at a cost of $450,000.
 Originally built as a private residence, Epperson House contained 48 rooms, six bathrooms, elevators, a swimming pool, and a billiard room, spread through four floors.
 The residence was built by Uriah S. Epperson, who was a banker, industrialist, and philanthropist who amassed significant wealth from insurance and meat-packing industries.
 The building was donated to the university in 1942 for use as a men's dormitory until 1956.
 Epperson is well known for its apparent hauntings, which earned it a spot on Unsolved Mysteries as one of the top five haunted houses in the United States.
 The house now sits vacant and unused, awaiting incite from the chancellor on what it will be used for next.

 University Center and Atterbury Student Success Center

-The University Center (known as the "U-Center") was built in 1961.
+The University Center, known as the "U-Center", was built in 1961.
 The student dining hall is located here, as is Pierson Auditorium, an often used site for career fairs or luncheons.
 In 2012, the University Center underwent renovations and was rededicated as the Atterbury Student Success Center.
 It was designed to promote student academic success.

+UMKC undertook another major renovation of the Atterbury Student Success Center in 2025–2026, consolidating admissions, advising, career services and other student-support functions and creating a new university welcome center.